nypl-spacetime/docker-image-builder/README.md

     aws ecr get-login --region us-east-1 --profile spacetime --no-include-email

+On MacOS, you can also copy the output from the command above directly to your clipboard:

+    aws ecr get-login --region us-east-1 --profile spacetime --no-include-email | pbcopy

-Run the output of that command in bash to log in, and then push the image to ECR:
+Copy/paste/run the output of that command in bash to log in, and then push the image to ECR:

     docker tag spacetime/etl:latest 843376026590.dkr.ecr.us-east-1.amazonaws.com/spacetime/etl:latest
     docker push 843376026590.dkr.ecr.us-east-1.amazonaws.com/spacetime/etl:latest